 On April 4, 2012, the Court entered five separate consent judgments, of which the Judgment is one.
-The consent judgments settled claims of alleged improper mortgage servicing practices against the Servicers by agencies of the United States, 49 States and the District of Columbia.
-As part of the Judgment, the government parties released certain claims against Servicer and related entities.
-The releases are set out in Exhibits B, F and G. In exchange for the releases, Servicer agreed, among other things, to: i) make direct payments to governments of \$2,382,415,075;
+The consent judgments settled claims of alleged improper mortgage servicing practices.
+The claims were brought by agencies of the United States, 49 States and the District of Columbia against all of the Servicers, except Ocwen Loan Servicing, LLC and Green Tree Servicing LLC.1 As part of the Judgment, the government parties released certain claims against Servicer.
+In exchange for the releases, Servicer agreed, among other things, to change Servicer's mortgage servicing practices by complying with the Servicing Standards.2 Under the Judgment, I am required to periodically report